 Some USRDS Special Studies surveys were conducted in previous years.
-Information on these can be found in the Methods & Databases section.
+Information on these can be found in Section 15.
+These are available by special request only on a separate DUA.
+Please contact the USRDS Coordinating Center for more details.

 M HEALTH FAIRVIEW DATABASE